gravitl/netmaker-helm/README.md

 ```

 ### Recommended Settings:
-A minimal HA install of Netmaker can be run with the following command:
-`helm install netmaker/netmaker --generate-name --set baseDomain=nm.example.com --set mq.RWX.storageClassName=nfs`
-`

 This install has some notable exceptions:
 - Ingress **must** be manually configured post-install (need to create valid Ingress with TLS)
 - DNS will be disabled